qeesung/gitaly/doc/git-execution-environments.md

 - Bundled Git (recommended): Gitaly accesses bundled Git binaries.
 Unlike the other two ways of accessing Git, this is not a complete Git installation but only contains a subset of binaries that are required at runtime.
+Bundled Git binaries are directly embedded into the Gitaly binary during compilation.
 - External Git distribution (not recommended): Gitaly accesses Git provided by the operating system or manually installed by the administrator.
 - Gitaly Git distribution (not recommended): Gitaly accesses it's own version of